szczyglis-dev/extended-dump-bundle/README.md

 xdump($foo1, $foo2, $foo3);
 ```

-The above code added anywhere in the application will add the "app" section to the debugger and display the debug variable (or many variables) there.
+The above code added anywhere in the application will add the "app" section to the debugger and display the dumped object (or many objects) there.
 Example:

 ```php
 <?php